shbisson/shbisson.github.io/content/about/_index.md

 I've also written fiction reviews for SFX and Vector.

 Some of my [earliest writing](https://sbisson.tumblr.com/) has been excavated from a dying hard disk.
+Or how about [a 30-year old website?](https://sbisson1995.azurewebsites.net/)

 I've also inadvertantly been an [alternate history](https://www.zdnet.com/article/a-glimpse-into-alternate-tech-history-with-the-apple-newton/).